V-Rajasekar/cloud/Bhagavad Gita/Chapter-2/Introduction.md

 he can control the senses and body.
 Right now you want control your sense but without this practise it won't obey your

+A person who has a goal will not indulge

 **The nature will support you, if your intensity is strong on achieving a goal.